History 118 - History of the United States 1877 to Present » Summer 2022 » Final Examination

 What was the name of this strongly-believed rightward turn of American politics in the mid to late 1900’s?
 It stemmed from a U.S. President advocating for individual freedom, fewer taxes, religious conservatism, and a stronger military to stand against the evil empire.

-A. Reagan’s Revolution
+A. Nixon’s Revolution

-B. Carter’s Revolution
+B. Reagan’s Revolution

-C. Bush’s Revolution
+C. Carter’s Revolution

 Question #22